nadim365/EECS3221_Porject_CPU/README.md

 * First-come, first-served (FCFS), which schedules tasks in the order in which they request the CPU.
 * Shortest-job-first (SJF), which schedules tasks in order of the length of the tasks’ next CPU burst.
 * Priority scheduling, which schedules tasks based on priority.
-* Round-robin (RR) scheduling, where each task is run for a time quantum (or for the remainder of its CPU burst).
+* Round-robin (rr) scheduling, where each task is run for a time quantum (or for the remainder of its CPU burst).
 * Priority with round-robin, which schedules tasks in order of priority and uses round-robin scheduling for tasks with equal priority.

 Priorities range from 1 to 10, where a higher numeric value indicates a higher relative priority.
-For round-robin scheduling, the length of a time `quantum` is `10` milliseconds.
+For rr scheduling, the length of a time `quantum` is `10` milliseconds.

 ## Implementation
 The implementation of this project may be completed in C and program files supporting the project are